 Colorimeter vs. Spectrophotometer

 There are many critical differences between colorimeters and spectrophotometers.
-One of the main distinctions is that spectrophotometers are more versatile with multiple illuminant and observer combinations as well as several geometric arrangements.
-The precision optics of a spectrophotometer collect the light that reflects off of or is transmitted through an object.
-The spectrophotometer then can calculate the exact number of photons at specific wavelengths and determine the three-dimensional coordinates of the object’s color.
+One significant distinction is that spectrophotometers are more versatile with multiple illuminant and observer combinations and several geometric arrangements.
+The precision optics of a spectrophotometer collect the light that reflects off of or is transmitted through a sample.
+The spectrophotometer can then calculate the exact number of photons at specific wavelengths and determine the three-dimensional coordinates of the object's color.

 A spectrophotometer measures reflectance and transmittance for the entire electromagnetic spectrum, while colorimeters operate only in the visible portion.
-Spectrophotometers can also measure qualities that colorimeters can’t, such as metamerism.
+Spectrophotometers can also measure qualities that colorimeters can't, such as metamerism, a phenomenon where one color may look different when viewed under different light sources .

-Because spectrophotometers offer full-spectrum analysis, they are ideal for a wide range of applications that are tightly toleranced, particularly in research and development stages where they can be used for color system development and color formulation.
+Because spectrophotometers offer full-spectrum analysis, they are ideal for a wide range of applications requiring tight tolerances, particularly in research and development stages where specialists can use them for color system development and color formulation.
 They are also perfect for providing quality control during production.

 Color Solutions From HunterLab